 Usually hospitalization and sometimes antihypertensive treatment

-Delivery, depending on factors such as gestational age and severity of preeclampsia
+Delivery, depending on factors such as gestational age, fetal status, and severity of preeclampsia

 Sometimes magnesium sulfate to prevent or treat new seizures or to prevent seizures from recurring

 Definitive treatment for preeclampsia is delivery.
-However, risk of early delivery is balanced against gestational age, severity of preeclampsia, and response to other treatments.
+However, risk of preterm delivery is balanced against gestational age, fetal growth restriction, fetal distress, severity of preeclampsia, and response to other treatments.

 Usually, immediate delivery after maternal stabilization (eg, controlling seizures, beginning to control blood pressure [BP]) is indicated for the following: